IjzerenHein/famous-flex-tabbar/tutorial/TabBar.md

 # Renderables & CSS-classes

 By default, the TabBar only creates renderables (Surfaces) for the actual tab-items.
-You can also choose to enable other renderables, such as the background, spacers in between items and a selected item overlay.
+You can choose to enable other renderables, such as the background, spacers in between items and a selected item overlay.
 To enable these renderables, set their values in the `renderables` option to `true`.